JanssenProject/jans/docs/admin/recipes/passwordless.md

       [Update the custom script](https://jans.io/docs/admin/config-guide/jans-cli/cli-custom-scripts/#update-an-existing-custom-script) using `jans-cli` to set values for these two properties.
 There are other optional properties that you can set as per the requirements.
 Find complete list [here](TODO)

 ## Install Casa Duo plugin
-Follow [these instructions](https://gluu.org/docs/casa/plugins/duo/#add-the-plugin-to-casa) to install Casa plugin
+Follow [these instructions](https://gluu.org/docs/casa/plugins/duo/#add-the-plugin-to-casa) to install Casa Duo plugin

 ## Test
 - After installing Casa Duo plugin, option to enable Duo as an authentication method would become available on Casa administration console under `Enabled Authentication Methods`.
 - Administrator can enable Duo Security as authentication method by checking the box and clicking on `Save`
-- At this point, any user can log into Casa and configure Duo as authentication method for individual's account with [these steps](https://gluu.org/docs/casa/plugins/duo/#testing)
+- At this point, any user can log into Casa and configure Duo as authentication method for individual's account using [these steps](https://gluu.org/docs/casa/plugins/duo/#testing)